Lenzie: Schools

 The main secondary school for the town is Lenzie Academy, which was founded in 1886 and was originally both a primary and secondary school situated on Kirkintilloch Road, Lenzie - later Lenzie Primary School.
 In 1960, the school moved to its present building on Myrtle Avenue, and became purely a secondary school.

 Between the 1970s and the 2010s there were four primary schools in Lenzie: Lenzie Moss, Lenzie Primary, Millersneuk and Holy Family.
 Lenzie Primary was the oldest of the primary schools, and was the former Lenzie Academy building.

 It became a school for primary education only when the Lenzie Academy building was built in 1960.
 The second oldest, Lenzie Moss Primary was opened in 1968 and was located next to "The Moss".
-Millersneuk Primary School was built in 1979, and celebrated its 25th Anniversary with a school concert in Summer 2004.
+Millersneuk Primary School was built in 1979, and celebrated its 25th anniversary with a school concert in Summer 2004.
 Holy Family Primary is a Catholic school situated on the border of Lenzie and Kirkintilloch.

 Schools in the area operated below capacity for some time and in 2010 a review of East Dunbartonshire Council's non-secondary school estate recommended that Lenzie Primary be closed and pupils rezoned to Millersneuk and Lenzie Moss.
 It was decided that Lenzie Moss and Lenzie Primary would merge and be located in a new building on the Lenzie Moss site.
 The new primary school was named Lenzie Meadow after a vote.

+There was an 'additional needs' school in Lenzie; the Campsie View School, but it closed in August 2023 and was absorbed into the new Woodland View Primary School.
+A fire destroyed the old school buildings in August 2025.